Alevism: Ottoman period

 As in Khorasan and West Asia before, the Turkmens who spearheaded the Ottomans' drive into the Balkans and West Asia were more inspired by a vaguely Shiite folk Islam than by formal religion.
 Many times, Ottoman campaigns were accompanied or guided by Bektaşi dervishes as they were the military chaplains, spiritual heirs of the 13th century Sufi saint Haji Bektash Veli, himself a native of Khorasan.
 After the conquest of Constantinople in 1453, the Ottoman state became increasingly determined to assert its fiscal but also its juridical and political control over the farthest reaches of the Empire.

-The resulting Alevi revolts, a series of millenarian anti-state uprisings by the non-Sunni Turkmen population of Anatolia that culminated in the establishment of a militantly Shiite rival state in neighbouring Iran.
+The resulting Qizilbash revolts, a series of millenarian anti-state uprisings by the non-Sunni Turkmen population of Anatolia that culminated in the establishment of a militantly Shiite rival state in neighbouring Iran.
 The Ottoman Empire later proclaimed themselves its defenders against the Safavid Shia state and related sects.
 This created a gap between the Sunni Ottoman ruling elite and the Alevi Anatolian population.
 Anatolia became a battlefield between Safavids and Ottomans, each determined to include it in their empire.

+During the same era, orders that the Alevis followed were positioned differently.
+The Bektashiyya became the official army order whilst other orders like the Qalandariyya, Saʿdiyya and Safaviyya were seen as public adversaries.

 Republic of Turkey

 According to Eren Sarı, Alevi saw Kemal Atatürk as a Mahdi "savior sent to save them from the Sunni Ottoman yoke".
 However, pogroms against Alevi did not cease after the establishment of the Turkish Republic.
 In attacks against leftists in the 1970s, ultranationalists and reactionaries killed many Alevis.
 Malatya in 1978, Maraş in 1979, and Çorum in 1980 witnessed the murder of hundreds of Alevis, the torching of hundreds of homes, and lootings.
 Alevis have been victims of pogroms during both Ottoman times and under the Turkish republic up until the 1993 Sivas massacre.

+The workshops process launched during the second term of the Justice and Development Party government, known as the "Alevi Opening", ended in disappointment among Alevi organizations, who found their demands treated as a question of the authenticity of Alevi tradition rather than of equal citizenship rights.
+Migration to Turkey's cities sharpened the question: as cem ceremonies became difficult to hold in private households, the allocation of land for new cemevis and the payment of their utilities emerged as significant problems and sources of contention.

+In 2022, the Turkish state has officially recognized Alevism as a 'cultural group'.
+As of 2025, Alevism is recognized by the governments of the main Turkish diaspora destinations throughout the world.